openrobotics/reps/rep.md

 *   **Assemblies:** Aggregates (e.g., a `Warehouse` containing racks) must have `kind="assembly"` or `kind="group"`.
 *   A `component` must not contain another `component`, allowing converters to easily identify the "atomic units" of the scene.

-#### 1.2.2 Composition Arcs (LIVERPS Constraints)
+#### 1.2.2 Composition Arcs (LIVRPS Constraints)
-To guarantee that simulation assets remain self-contained, portable, and predictable across different simulator parsers, asset authors must adhere to the following constraints regarding OpenUSD's LIVERPS composition arcs:
+To guarantee that simulation assets remain self-contained, portable, and predictable across different simulator parsers, asset authors must adhere to the following constraints regarding OpenUSD's LIVRPS composition arcs:
 *   **[L] Local:** Primary authoring of overrides and properties on the asset is fully supported.
 *   **[I] Inherits & [S] Specializes:** Asset authors should not rely on `Inherits` or `Specializes` arcs for core robot kinematics, physics APIs, or ROS schemas when distributing standalone assets.
 These arcs create hard dependencies on external class hierarchies; if a simulator's environment lacks the base class definitions, the asset will fail to parse correctly.
 *   **[V] VariantSets:** Permitted and encouraged for asset reusability (see Section 1.2.3).